Fee Payment

 • Exercise: Engage in regular physical activity, aiming for at least 150 minutes of moderate-intensity aerobic exercise per week, supplemented with resistance training.
 Exercise helps lower blood glucose levels, improve insulin sensitivity, and promote weight loss.

 • Weight Management: Achieve and maintain a healthy weight through a combination of diet and exercise.
-Even modest weight loss can significantly improve insulin sensitivity and reduce the risk of complications associated with diabetes.
+Even modest weight loss can significantly improve insulin sensitivity and reduce the risk of diabetes-related complications.

 Pharmacotherapy: Medications are often necessary to achieve glycemic targets and may include oral antidiabetic agents, insulin therapy, and other adjunctive medications.

-• Oral Antidiabetic Agents: These medications work by improving insulin sensitivity, stimulating insulin secretion, or reducing hepatic glucose production.
-Common classes include metformin, sulfonylureas, DPP-4 inhibitors, SGLT2 inhibitors, and GLP-1 receptor agonists.
+• Oral Antidiabetic Agents: These medications improve insulin sensitivity, stimulate insulin secretion, or reduce hepatic glucose production.
+Standard classes include metformin, sulfonylureas, DPP-4 inhibitors, SGLT2 inhibitors, and GLP-1 receptor agonists.

 • Insulin Therapy: Insulin replacement therapy is essential for individuals with Type 1 Diabetes Mellitus and may be required for those with Type 2 Diabetes Mellitus who fail to achieve glycemic control with oral agents alone.
 Insulin regimens vary based on individual needs and may include basal, bolus, or premixed insulin formulations.

-• Adjunctive Medications: In addition to glucose-lowering agents, other medications may be prescribed to manage comorbidities such as hypertension, dyslipidemia, and cardiovascular disease, which commonly coexist with diabetes.
+• Adjunctive Medications: In addition to glucose-lowering agents, other medications can be prescribed by physicians to manage comorbidities such as hypertension, dyslipidemia, and cardiovascular disease, which commonly coexist with diabetes.

 Monitoring and Self-Management: Regular monitoring of blood glucose levels, along with other clinical parameters, is essential for assessing treatment efficacy, detecting complications, and guiding therapy adjustments.